-The CC is a standing collegial deliberative body of the Bank under IBEC's Board, which was established to assist the Board of Management of the Bank in lending activities and credit risk management in accordance with the Bank's goals and objectives.
+The CC is a standing collegial deliberative body of the Bank under IBEC's Board, which was established to assist the Bank's Board in lending activities and credit risk management in accordance with the Bank's goals and objectives.
 The CC reports to the Board of Management of the Bank.